localstack-samples/sample-chaos-api-serverless/README.md

 The Docker Compose configuration will:

-* Install the Outages extension.
+* Start the LocalStack container.
 * Create your cloud infrastructure.
-* Start the LocalStack container.

 ### Test the infrastructure